open/close all folders

 - Blue Sky's Robots has them all over the place.
 During the assembly of the main character, his father asks if they want a boy or girl.
 The mother answers boy, followed by a clang and crying.

-- Older than Television: The French novel La Femme Endormie (1899).
+- Older Than Television: The French novel La Femme Endormie (1899).

 - The JN ("Jane") series of robots in Isaac Asimov's short story "Feminine Intuition".
-The story is practically a lighthearted deconstruction of the trope: US Robots experimenting with artifical sexual characteristics, the project engineers becoming bashful once they get a feminine voice working, and Susan Calvin rolling her eyes at the whole project as hard as she can.
+The story is practically a lighthearted deconstruction of the trope: US Robots experimenting with artificial sexual characteristics, the project engineers becoming bashful once they get a feminine voice working, and Susan Calvin rolling her eyes at the whole project as hard as she can.

 - The robot population in Fritz Leiber's "The Silver Eggheads" is divided into males and females because it turns out to be very beneficial to robotic mental health to be able to have sex — robotic sex, which entails sharing power on the same circuit.
 They don't have to do this by an exacting emulation of human sex, but that's the way it works out culturally, possibly in a collective form of wanting to Become a Real Boy.